virtual-labs/exp-projection-of-points-dei/experiment/images/README.md

-### This folder contains images used in round 3 documentation.
+### This folder contains all the image files used in the simulation.
+### Create sub-directories, if needed. ex: gifs/